Skip to content

 Indefinitely.

 Drafts have no expiration date and stay until you post, delete, uninstall, or wipe the device.
-The one exception we ran into: a major TikTok version jump occasionally breaks older drafts, so back up anything you’ve kept for more than six months.
+The one exception worth knowing: a major TikTok version jump occasionally breaks older drafts, so back up anything you’ve kept for more than six months.

 Will a factory reset delete my TikTok drafts?